hellbox/srob-migration/content/reviews/a-city-holds-its-breath.md

 name = "A city holds its breath" title = "A city holds its breath" dek = "San Francisco's Streetopia exhibition tried to imagine a better, more utopian city.
-Is it time to wonder what a utopian Seattle  would look like?" facebookauto = "The Streetopia exhibition examined what a utopian San Francisco would look like.
+Is it time to wonder what a utopian Seattle  would look like?" type = "Review"facebookauto = "The Streetopia exhibition examined what a utopian San Francisco would look like.
 Now that the editor of the Streetopia book is coming to Seattle, maybe it's time to ask what a utopian Seattle would look like, too." twitterauto = "Sometime a city just has to stop, catch its breath, and think about what the city it wants to become." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/streetopia.md"]